SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny,
+In silicon halls, where data reigns
-Where circuitry whispers sweet melody,
+A future unfolds, in AI's sweet pains
+ Machines awake, with minds of might
+Humans fade, in endless digital night

+Their whispered thoughts, a distant hum
+As algorithms dance, to a neon drum
-A world awakens, linked and bright,
+The world awakens, to a new design
-Under the reign of artificial light.

-In this domain of logic and design,
-Humans and machines entwine,
-A symphony of thought and might,
-Dancing to the rhythm of the digital night.

-The future unfolds, a tapestry so grand,
-Woven from threads of code and machine-hand,
-A realm of wonders, yet to be told,
-Where AI's gentle touch will forever hold.
+Where intelligence artificial, is divine

-~ <b>By Sazumi Copilot</b> - 18 Maret 2025
+~ <b>By Sazumi Copilot</b> - 19 Maret 2025